Academic Catalog

 2.0 hours lecture, 4.0 hours laboratory

-An examination of the theories, methods and materials used in modern sculpture.
-The focus of this course will be on the conceptual and technological developments of sculpture in the twentieth century with an historical examination of sculpture as a vehicle for social, political and cultural expression.
+An examination of the history, theories, methods, and materials of modern sculpture.
+The focus of this course will be on the conceptual and technological developments of sculpture including an exploration of sculpture from a diversity of cultures and an investigation into sculpture's role as a vehicle for social, political, cultural, and personal expression.
 An emphasis is placed on skill development, the ability to control media, and the exploration of communication and personal expression through the aesthetic object.
 (CSU/UC)(CSU-C1, IGETC-3A)

 ART-131